Brow Lift Conveniently located to serve Dallas, Fort Worth and Collin & Denton County

 Contraindications to brow lifting include patients with a history of poor wound healing, any bleeding disorders, any active scalp or skin disease in the area, and any general medical issues that would preclude proper anesthesia in a safe manner such as heart disease, lung problems, kidney disorders, etc. Patients with severe dry eye might also be poor candidates for brow lifting due to risks of worsening dry eye symptoms even if only temporary.

 How is a brow lift different from a thread lift or a facelift?
 Is a brow lift part of a facelift?

 Many patients are confused about the definition of a facelift and what all is involved.
 CLICK HERE to read more about facelift procedures.
 A facelift generally involves lifting the cheeks and neck only.
-A brow lift is commonly combined with a facelift procedure (and other procedures such as blepharoplasty/eyelid surgery, fat grafting, lip lifting, laser skin resurfacing, etc), but is its own unique procedure.
+Brow lift surgery is commonly combined with a facelift procedure (and other procedures such as blepharoplasty/eyelid surgery, fat grafting, lip lifting, laser skin resurfacing, etc.), but is its own unique procedure.
 A brow lift is focused on lifting and supporting the brows, not any other areas of the face.

 When should you get a brow lift?
 Am I too young for a brow lift?